Felicity520666/TypeVision/README.md

 # TypeVision

+## About This Project

-A real-time webcam-to-ASCII-art renderer built with [p5.js](https://p5js.org/).
+This is a real-time webcam-to-ASCII-art renderer built with [p5.js](https://p5js.org/).

 Your camera feed is converted into colored ASCII characters that fill the entire browser window, resizing dynamically when the window changes.